Stability of transition semigroups and applications to parabolic equations: Stability of strongly Feller semigroups

 for all $f\in C_b(\Omega)$ and $\mu \in \mathscr{M}(\Omega)$.
-One can show that $(R(\lambda))_{\Re\lambda>0}$ is a pseudoresolvent (see \cite[Proposition 5.2]{kunze2011}), so that whenever it is injective, it is the resolvent of an operator $A$, i.e., $R(\lambda) = R(\lambda, A) = (\lambda- A)^{-1}$.
-It is here where we benefit from working on $C_b(\Omega)$: we could do the same construction on $B_b(\Omega)$ but, in general, the pseudoresolvent we obtain on $B_b(\Omega)$ turns out not to be injective.
+One can show that $(R(\lambda))_{\Re\lambda>0}$ is a pseudoresolvent (see \cite[Prop.\ 5.2]{kunze2011}), so that whenever it is injective, it is the resolvent of an operator $A$, i.e., $R(\lambda) = R(\lambda, A) = (\lambda- A)^{-1}$.
+It is here where we benefit from working on $C_b(\Omega)$: the same construction could be done on $B_b(\Omega)$ but, in general, the pseudoresolvent obtained on $B_b(\Omega)$ does not turn out to be injective.
 This is already the case for the semigroup generated by the Laplacian (with, say, Neumann boundary conditions) on a domain $\Omega$, where any function that is zero almost everywhere is in the kernel of the pseudoresolvent.

-On $C_b(\Omega)$, however, $R(\lambda)$ is often injective, and in this case we call the operator $A$ such that $R(\lambda) = (\lambda- A)^{-1}$ the \emph{generator of $\mathscr{T}_C$}.
+On $C_b(\Omega)$, however, $R(\lambda)$ is often injective, and in this case the operator $A$ such that $R(\lambda) = (\lambda- A)^{-1}$ is called the \emph{generator of $\mathscr{T}_C$}.
 Thus, the generator is defined as the unique operator whose resolvent is the Laplace transform of the semigroup.
-However, if the orbits of the semigroup are not only measurable but even continuous in a certain sense, then this definition is equivalent with the `differential definition' of the generator as derivative of the semigroup at zero, see \cite[Theorem 2.10]{kunze2009}.
-It is a consequence of \cite[Proposition 5.7]{kunze2011} that $f\in \fix \mathscr{T}$ if and only if $f\in \ker A$.
+However, if the orbits of the semigroup are not only measurable but even continuous in a certain sense, then this definition is equivalent with the `differential definition' of the generator as derivative of the semigroup at zero, see \cite[Thm.\ 2.10]{kunze2009}.
+It is a consequence of \cite[Prop.\ 5.7]{kunze2011} that $f\in \fix \mathscr{T}$ if and only if $f\in \ker A$.